Dierale/Dierale/README.md

 #### My Projects at the Moment

 My biggest non-school related programming interests lie in game development and machine learning at the moment.
 I'm in the idea stage for an MMORPG at the moment and its a pretty big project.<br>
+I've got the foundations to the project started using the Unity engine, but its mostly about splitting the problem into smaller workable parts.<br>
-I think progressing with its development will lead me to learn a lot of new things.
-As I split the problem into smaller parts I think the individual ideas and concepts will teach me a lot.<br>
+I think the ideas and concepts involved with these parts will help me learn a lot of new things when I'm developing their modules.<br>
 Machine learning and neural networks are very interesting to me, but until I get a better grasp on them I have no project to work on for them.